Predicting Choice from Information Costs: Introduction

+Several studies consider the problem of testing whether a data set is consistent with costly information acquisition, and if so, whether one can use these data to make inferences about the agent's cost of information \citep[e.g.,][]{caplin2015revealed,caplin2017rationally,de2017rationally,caplin2020rational,chambers2020costly,dewan2020estimating,denti2022posterior,lin2022stochastic}.
+This literature typically assumes that, in addition to observing the agent's choices, the analyst also knows the agent's utility function, which is either observed directly, or inferred from decision problems in which information acquisition plays no role.
+Our paper contributes to this literature by delineating the kind of data needed for testing various hypotheses regarding the agent's information-acquisition costs.
+In particular, we show that without utility information, one cannot test such hypothesis using the agent's behavior in a single menu.
+We also provide a method for using variation in the agent's menu to check whether or not the agent faces a given hypothetical cost function.

-A few other studies take an axiomatic approach to pinning down the agent's cost function.
-Some papers, such as \cite{caplin2017rationally}, \cite{de2014axiomatic}, and \cite{denti2022posterior}, study the properties that are necessary and sufficient for the agent's behavior to come from a cost function of a given class.
-Others studies, such as \cite{mensch2018cardinal}, \cite{pomatto2020cost}, and \cite{hebert2021neighborhood}, characterize classes of cost functions by stating properties directly on the cost function itself rather than on the behavior it generates.\footnote{Relatedly, \cite{frankel2019quantifying} study axiomatically the appropriate measures of the ex-post value of information.} Several related papers such as \cite{morris2019wald}, \cite{bloedel2020cost}, and \cite{hebert2021time} ask which static cost functions can be micro-founded as coming from a dynamic learning process.
-Recently, \cite{denti2021experimental} obtain conditions under which a cost function defined over the agent's distribution of posterior beliefs over all priors can be micro-founded as a prior-independent cost over experiments.
-Our work differs from these studies in that we do not ask whether a certain cost function is reasonable.
-Instead, we consider the class of restrictions imposed by a fixed cost function on the agent's behavior.
+Other papers have advocated the use of various cost functions based on non-behavioral justifications.
+For example, \cite{mensch2018cardinal}, \cite{pomatto2020cost}, and \cite{hebert2021neighborhood} pin down particular functional forms for the agent's learning costs by stating properties directly on the agent's cost function rather than on the decisions that it generates.\footnote{Relatedly, \cite{frankel2019quantifying} study axiomatically the appropriate measures of the ex-post value of information.} Other papers, such as \cite{morris2019wald}, \cite{bloedel2020cost}, and \cite{hebert2021time}, pin down specific functional forms by asking which static cost functions can be micro-founded as coming from a dynamic learning process.\footnote{A related study is the one by \cite{denti2021experimental}, which obtain conditions under which a cost function defined over the agent's distribution of posterior beliefs for all priors can be micro-founded as a prior-independent cost over experiments.} Our paper complements this literature by studying the restrictions imposed by a given cost function, and providing a blueprint for generating predictions and testing hypotheses on the agent's information acquisition costs without the need for a comprehensive revealed preference analysis.